chok-chok/python-example-project/README.md

 OS:       posix
 Python:   /usr
 ```
-- Copy the venv path and add it to your Python intepreter path
+- Copy the Virtualenv path and add it to your Python intepreter path

 #### 2. Install dependencies
 ```